BZoennchen/supercollider-book/chapters/sounddesign/filters/6-reverb.md

 The [AllpassN](https://doc.sccode.org/Classes/AllpassN.html) *unit generator* implements a *Schroeder allpass filter*.
 It works and sounds very similar to the *comb delay line* but *allpass filters* **change the phase of signals** passed through them.
-For this reason, they are useful even though do not seem to differ much from *comb filters*.
+For this reason, they are useful even though they do not seem to differ much from *comb filters*.

 ```isc
 ({